EarthBigData/openSAR/INSTALLATION.md

 [https://conda.io/miniconda.html](https://conda.io/miniconda.html)

+    **NOTE FOR WINDOWS INSTALLATION:**

+    When you run the Miniconda installer on Windows, you must make choices on whether to add Mniconda to the system path and registry.
+We recommend not doing that (unchecking the two boxes), so that you can keep your system clean, like on Mac and Linux.
+To work with conda python, you then fire up a **Anaconda Prompt** window, which adds anaconda to the path.
+From there you can type your conda commands.
+If you don't do this, you can have python conflict problems.

 After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
 In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

 #### Installation from conda-forge